Attested: Lugunduno at position 140 in the Ravenna Cosmography

-Notes: Durham slightly resembles Lyon in its topography and its religious history.
+Notes: Most likely the name refers to the way that Maiden Castle would have looked out over a large expanse of mudflats where Old Durham Beck reaches the Wear.
+Durham slightly resembles Lyon in its topography and its religious history.
 Its early name forms, such as Dunholm, contain dun.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.